vvu11/naughtsandcross/README.md

   You will be asked for a coordinate.
-These range from a, b, c and 0, 1, 2 The letters correspond with the x-axis, and the numbers correspond with the y Simply enter the letter and the number you wish to place your piece with no spaces or commas inbetween (e.g a1)
+These range from a, b, c and 0, 1, 2 The letters correspond with the x-axis, and the numbers correspond with the y Simply enter the letter and the number you wish to place your piece with no spaces or commas inbetween (e.g a1) The players will decide who wins in this programme